V4Fire/Client/src/components/base/b-router/README.md

 };
 ```

-You can create more complex cases with chained redirects.
-This feature allows you to handle changes in route structure,
+You can create more complex scenarios with chains of redirects.
+This feature allows you to handle changes in the route structure,
 making it easier to manage your application's navigation.

-If two routes contain the same parameters they will be filled respectively:

 ```js
 export default {
   foo: {
     path: '/foo/:param'
   },

   bar: {
     path: '/bar/baz/:param',
     redirect: 'foo'